How to record audio files with the use

 In the Sound dialogue window, use the settings as described in the following figures.

 In the Playback tab, be certain that the Speakers are checked and stated as Working.

 In the Playback tab, with the Speakers selected, click on Properties.

-In the Speakers Properties dialog window, General tab, verify that Device usage is set to Use this device (enable).
+In the Speakers Properties dialogue window, General tab, verify that Device usage is set to Use this device (enable).

-the Speakers Properties dialog window, Levels tab, verify that
+the Speakers Properties dialogue window, Levels tab, verify that

 the Volume Control is set to its maximum;